ipdk-io/networking-recipe/docs/guides/features/ipsec-guide.md

 [IPDK Inline Acceleration - IPsec](https://ipdk.io/documentation/Recipes/InlineIPsec/)
 page.

-This document is intended to be used in conjunction with the [IPsec Recipe](https://github.com/ipdk-io/ipsec-recipe), which provides strongSwan plugin code to configure and program control messages into the target.
+This feature works in conjunction with the
+[IPsec Recipe](https://github.com/ipdk-io/ipsec-recipe), which provides strongSwan plugin code to configure and program control messages into the target.